-No matter if you choose to loll on its pristine beaches, swim or sail in its pretty harbors, hike or bike over sandy cliffs and bluffs or pay a visit to the paradise isle's landmarks or fabulous casinos, this small island offers a world of unforgettable experiences.
+No matter if you choose to loll on its pristine beaches, swim or sail in its pretty harbors, hike or bike over sandy cliffs and bluffs or pay a visit to the paradise isle's landmarks, this small island offers a world of unforgettable experiences.

 Local Culture and Flavor